 NEW JAPANESE OBJECT

 Fujizuka were constructed of tonnes of lava rocks collected and transported from the volcano.
 Unlike the European landscape garden with picturesque elements, the Fujizuka is a humble, human-scale fragment, of this most potent symbol of Japan.
-Ranging from 1 to 30 metres high, each Fuji-ko group’s interpretation of the Mountain was specific and unique.
-Using the Tokyo Street Atlas and guidance from friends and strangers O’Brien located and visited 36 of the 50 Fujizuka still existing in Tokyo.
+Ranging from one to thirty metres high, each Fuji-ko group’s interpretation of the Mountain was specific and unique.
+Using the Tokyo Street Atlas and guidance from friends and strangers O’Brien located and visited thirty six of the fifty Fujizuka still existing in Tokyo.
 Incongruous and often obscured among high-rise offices and apartments each site was surveyed and photographed.
 Capturing detailed images of the imported lava rocks and other stones provided the raw material for a work developed later in London and in the residency studio in Tokyo in July 2014.

 New Japanese Object is made from life size printed images of Fujizuka rocks mounted on thick cardboard and carefully positioned on a construction made from furniture and salvaged wood.
 A video documents the two artists working on the assembly of this armature of material gathered from their studio and apartment.
 Made without discussion, agreement or prior planning, the video reveals a creative process that resembles the circumnavigation of two workers carrying out often-repeated tasks.
 Meanwhile the flat-pack, ‘cardboard cut outs’, the antithesis of sculptural form, all but filled the remaining space.